On the Minimum Attainable Risk in Permutation Invariant Problems: A unified decision theoretic framework

-To facilitate a unified treatment of large-scale problems, we now extend the standard framework mentioned above by introducing two independent modifications: \begin{enumerate} \item We allow to specify in advance a subset $\calD$ of the set of all (appropriately measurable) decision rules $\delta: \calZ^n\to \calA$, such that only rules in $\calD$ can be used by the statistician. \item We allow the loss to be a function also of the data, that is, $L:\calZ^n\times \calT^n\times \calA \to [0,\infty)$ may now take as input $\bz\in \calZ^n$ in addition to $(\btheta,a)$, and returns a number $L(\bz,\btheta,a)$. \end{enumerate} With these two additions, we can reformulate almost any imaginable large-scale inference problem (not necessarily PI) in a {\it common} framework, while retaining exactly the same criteria as in the traditional, problem-specific setup.
-Specifically, with appropriate choices for the elements $(\calA, \calD, L)$, any such problem can be stated equivalently in the new decision theoretic framework, so that a given decision rule in $\calD$ is better than another at a particular $\btheta$ in the ordinary sense if and only if its risk at $\btheta$, defined henceforth as
+We assume further that $Y_i\sim f^i_{\theta_i}$, i.e., that the marginal likelihood $Y_i\sim f^i_{\btheta} := \int f(\cdot, \by_{-i}; \btheta)d\by_{-i}$ depends only on $\theta_i$.
+Unlike \eqref{eq:model-cd}, there is no assumption that the $Y_i$'s are independent, or even (at this point) that they all have the same marginal likelihood function.
+Working under this model, we need to make some modifications to the conventional decision theory framework in order to accommodate the various statistical problems mentioned in Section \ref{sec:contributions}: first of all, in some of the problems there is a {\em validity} condition, for example a confidence interval must cover the true parameter with a preset probability or a hypothesis test must control a Type I error, but in the standard decision theory framework there is conventionally no component allowing us to rule out invalid procedures.\footnote {Note that adjusting the loss function, for example by setting it to infinity in certain cases, will not resolve the issue because the condition is on the risk, not the loss. } Second, and more importantly, the loss function in the usual framework does not allow the statistician to choose the target of inference adaptively, i.e., as a function of the data.
+Thus, we propose to make two modifications to the standard decision theory framework: \begin{enumerate}[label=\roman*)] \item We allow to specify in advance a subset $\calD_0$ of the set of all (measurable) decision rules $\delta: \calY^n\to \calA$, such that only rules in $\calD_0$ can be chosen by the statistician. \item We allow the loss function $L:\calY^n\times \bTheta\times \calA \to [0,\infty)$ to take as input the observed vector $\by\in \calY^n$ in addition to $\btheta\in \bTheta$ and $a\in \calA$, i.e.~the loss is $L(\by,\btheta,a)$. \end{enumerate} With appropriate choices for the elements $(\calA, \calD_0, L)$, almost any statistical inference problem under the model \eqref{eq:model} can be formally stated equivalently in the proposed generalized decision theoretic framework, so that a given decision rule in $\calD_0$ is better than another at a particular $\btheta$ in the ordinary sense, if and only if its {\em risk} at $\btheta$, defined henceforth as

 is smaller.
-We now demonstrate this for the large-scale problems mentioned in the opening section.
-As in the Introduction, suppose for concreteness that $\calZ=\calT=\RR$ and $Z_i \sim \calN(\theta_i, 1)$ independently for $i=1,...,n$.
+We now demonstrate this for some popular statistical problems that arise under \eqref{eq:model}, including the examples mentioned in Section \ref{sec:contributions}.